 Timings: Open- Tue-Sun.
 The museum opens at 9 and closes at 04:30 PM.
 Also, gets closed in the afternoon between 12.30 PM to 2.00 PM

-Princess street is a tiny street in the Fort Kochi known for the European styled architecture that transports back to colonial times.
+Princess street is one of the historical places in kochi.
+It is essentially a tiny street in the Fort Kochi known for the European styled architecture that transports back to colonial times.
 There are a few little café with courtyards and outdoor seating.
 The one end of the street is interestingly named Loafer’s corner, as the story goes this is where the local boys used to stand watching the girls walk out from the St. Mary’s Anglo Indian school.

 At the corner you’ll find a tourist information center, where you can book a kathkali show or a backwater day trip.

 The backwater is considered as one of the places to visit in kochi and ernakulam.
 There are two options for backwater trip – half day and full day.
 I’d recommend you to take the full day if you have time.